Karnataka HC refuses to defer rape trial against Prajwal Revanna

 Justice Vishwajith Shetty declined to intervene, stating that issuing such a directive to the trial court would undermine its authority.

+Also Read - ‘If PM Modi allows…’: Karnataka minister offers to become ‘suicide bomber’ against Pakistan

-"If orders are passed asking the trial court to adjourn it, it will demoralise ," he remarked during the hearing.
+"If orders are passed asking the trial court to adjourn it, it will demoralise (the court)," he remarked during the hearing.
 He made it clear that the plea would not be entertained, adding, "I will pass orders, I will not entertain."

 On April 3, the Bengaluru trial court framed serious charges against him, including rape, voyeurism, criminal intimidation, and illegal dissemination of private videos.